lsaravia/AmazonFireTippingPoints/Notes.md

 been lost as a result of deforestation and fires 15 .
 Forest loss is predicted to reach 21–40% by 2050, and such habitat loss will have large impacts on Amazonian biodiversity 16,17 .

+The MODIS
+burned area product detects the approximate date of burning by locat- ing the occurrence of rapid changes in daily surface reflectance time series data.
+We also obtained the monthly active fire location product (MCD14ML) from the University of Maryland (https://modis-fire.umd. edu/).
+The MODIS active fire product detects land surface thermal anomalies at the time of satellite overpass under relatively cloud-free conditions using a contextual algorithm.
+We used vegetation fire with high detection confidence (>80%) to avoid false or minor fire signals, and converted the fire locations into monthly 927-m (or 1-km) raster layers 54 .

 In conjunction with ongoing habitat loss due to deforestation, increasing fires in the Amazon potentially pose another great threat to biodiversity 4 : because Amazonian species have